MS-Teams-UROP/AnonymousBot/README.md

     # determine node version
     node --version
     ```
-2. [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/use-the-api) for retrieving the teams and channels that the user is a part of
+2. [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/use-the-api) for retrieving the teams and channels that the user is a part of.
+The following Graph API **Application Permissions** must be granted to the app:
-* 'Team.ReadBasic.All'
+* `Channel.ReadBasic.All`
-* 'User.Read.All'
+* `Team.ReadBasic.All`
-3. [Azure App Service](https://azure.microsoft.com/en-us/products/app-service/) for hosting the NodeJS server
+3. [Azure App Service](https://azure.microsoft.com/en-us/products/app-service/) for hosting the bot's server.
 4. [Azure Bot Resource](https://learn.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&tabs=userassigned) to register your bot with Azure Bot Services and to connect your bot to channels, in this case MS teams
 ## To run the bot